Creapptor/passdock-ruby/README.md

 #### Update a Pass

-The first argument is the a JSON jash containing the Pass structure, more informations on [api.passdock.com/doc](https://api.passdock.com/doc).
+The first argument is the a JSON hash containing the Pass structure, more informations on [api.passdock.com/doc](https://api.passdock.com/doc).
+The second argument is the template id, the third the pass id, the fourth one if you want debug informations and the last one exanded errors.

+    pp Passdock.update_pass('{"serial_number":"5678", "gate":"15"}', 94, 82, true, false)

+#### Update a Template

+The first argument is the a JSON hash containing the Template structure, more informations on [api.passdock.com/doc](https://api.passdock.com/doc).
 The second argument is the template id, the third one if you want debug informations and the last one exanded errors.

-    pp Passdock.update_pass('{"serial_number":"5678", "gate":"15"}', 94, 82, true, false)
+    pp Passdock.update_template('{"gate":"15"}', 94, true, false)

 #### Download a Pass

 The first parameter is the Pass ID, the second its template ID